William G. Sebold: Duquesne Spy Ring

-With the assistance of the FBI, "Harry Sawyer" was able to obtain an office in Times Square for a company under the name "Diesel Research Company".
+With the assistance of the FBI, "Harry Sawyer" was able to obtain an office in Times Square for a company under the name "Diesel Research Company."
 This office provided a seemingly safe space where Nazi spies felt comfortable meeting with and discussing their plans with Sebold.
 The office also allowed spies to send letters to manufacturers like Consolidated Aircraft Corporation, where they would then receive letters back such as "Development of Diesel Engines."
 The spies came to the office to deliver blueprints, wartime information, and other sensitive information regarding the United States.
 However, the office was outfitted with hidden microphones and two-way mirrors, so FBI agents would be able to film the meetings for future use.
 Using the office, the FBI were able to obtain countless hours of incriminating footage.
 For example, the group's leader Fritz Joubert Duquesne was caught discussing how fires could be started at industrial plants to slow production, and showed photographs of blueprints for a new bomb being built in the United States.
 In different footage, a spy explains his plan to bomb a building, going as far as bringing dynamite and detonation caps to Sebold's office.

 Sebold was instructed by the Abwehr to contact Fritz Joubert Duquesne, code-named DUNN, a German spy in New York.
 Duquesne had been a spy for Germany since World War I; before that, he had been a Boer spy in the Second Boer War.
 In the United States, Duquesne had been a New York Herald journalist and was the "master coordinator" of the Nazi spies operating in the United States.
 He contacted aircraft and other technology companies and requested information that he claimed he would use for his lectures.
 Any plans or photos that he received were sent to the Wehrmacht.

 At their first meeting, Duquesne was extremely worried about the possibility of listening devices in Sebold's office.
 He gave Sebold a note suggesting that they should talk elsewhere.
 After relocating to an automat, the two men exchanged information about members of the German espionage system with whom they had been in contact.

 In his office and with cameras secretly rolling, Sebold met with a string of Nazis who wished to pass secret and sensitive national defense and wartime information to the Gestapo.

-Duquesne provided Sebold with information for transmittal to Germany during subsequent meetings, and the meetings which occurred in Sebold's office were filmed by FBI Agents.
+Duquesne provided Sebold with information for transmittal to Germany during subsequent meetings, and the meetings that occurred in Sebold's office were filmed by FBI Agents.
 Duquesne, who was vehemently anti-British, submitted information dealing with national defense in America, the sailing of ships to British ports, and technology.
 He also regularly received money from Germany in payment for his services.